code-obos/grunnmuren/.changeset/three-points-knock.md

 '@obosbbl/grunnmuren-tailwind': patch
 ---

-prose: use 'inherit' instead of hardcoded color on headings and lead
+prose: use 'inherit' instead of hardcoded color on headings, links and lead